Quarterly Fund Commentary

 - We think relative valuation remains supportive for international equities, while absolute valuations are less attractive.
 Equities are trading at valuation levels above their historic averages (over the last 25 years), while bonds are trading at a historic premium to long-term averages.

-- Long term, we believe emergingmarket countries will try to improve their populations’ standard of living.
-To accomplish this feat, the countries will require strong, real economic growth, which currently is not being achieved.
-There are increasing signs of stress in these developing countries, though their growth remains substantially ahead of their developed market counterparts’.
-In the end, we believe maintaining our exposure to developing markets is important.
+- Long term, we believe emergingmarket countries will try to improve their populations’ standards of living.
+To accomplish this feat, the countries will require strong, real economic growth, which they currently are not achieving.
+There are increasing signs of stress in these developing countries, though their growth remains substantially ahead of their developed market counterparts.
+In the end, we believe maintaining our exposure to developing markets makes sense.

 Risk factors.
 As with any mutual fund, the value of the Fund's shares will change, and you could lose money on your investment.
 An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 International investing involves additional risks including currency fluctuations, political or economic conditions affecting the foreign country, and differences in accounting standards and foreign regulations.
 These risks are magnified in emerging markets.
 These and other risks are more fully described in the Fund's prospectus.